 • Run after you lift if you’re doing both on the same day in the off season.
 (If your race is around the corner, however, run first.)

-• Wait about six to nine hours between your lifting session and your running workout, and aim for a low-to-moderate intensity run.
+• Wait about delayed onset muscle soreness between your lifting session and your running workout, CA Notice at Collection.

-• Avoid running at a high intensity if you’re lifting on the same day.
+• It’s best to avoid running at a high intensity if you’re lifting on the same day, especially if you’re running after lifting.

 2. If you’re running and strength training on the same day and the day before a run workout...

-• Run prior to lifting with at least nine hours of recovery The first step in solidifying your schedule is knowing that your run performance strength workout.
+• The Best Strength Workouts for Runners Run prior to lifting with of recovery in between your run and your strength workout.

 • Avoid high-intensity runs the day after same-day lifting and running—make it low-to-moderate intensity instead.